mehwaffle10/Waffle_Balance/README.md

 ### Vehicles
 - Drivers are protected from damage besides drowning
+- Drivers take burn damage if their vehicle is on fire
 - Take full damage from swords and arrows
 - Take 3x damage from builders instead of 2x
 - Take 5x damage from bomb arrows instead of 8x